ExploreWithShubham/Web_Project/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
+2. Create a feature branch: `git checkout -b your-name`
 3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
+4. Push to the branch: `git push origin your-name`
 5. Submit a pull request

 ## 📝 License